mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 * [SKR 1.4](https://www.amazon.com/BIGTREETECH-Controller-Compatible-With12864LCD-5TMC2209/dp/B082QYYFVX/)
 This would work, but had poor documentation.

 Alas, I ordered the SKR board and a Smoothieboard v 1.1.
 The Smoothieboard took eons to arrive, so I gave an A effort to get the liquid handler running with the SKR board and TMC5160 stepper drivers.
 Ultimately, I was overwhelmed by the amount of necessary firmware changes and the contradictory documentation of necessary physical modifications to use the TMC5160 stepper drivers.
 This would probably be a great setup for someone with more experience (shoot me a memo if you'd like to give it a shot...
 I have the chips).
 In the meantime: I tried to go for low hanging fruit to maintain my morale.
-I replaced all the mismatching screws, designed a fun new face-plate, printed cable management clips, and started designing an enclosure.
+I replaced all the mismatching screws, designed a fun new faceplate, printed cable management clips, and started designing an enclosure.
 Aesthetics.

 ![Faceplate Design](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/IMG_4195.jpg)

 Once the Smoothieboard arrived, I flashed the [OT-one firmware and config file to it.](https://github.com/Opentrons/smoothie-config/tree/master/v2.0.0/one_standard).
 I then went through the arduous process of changing all the motor connections.
 AGAIN.
 Why can't these boards just share a common connector?
-Fortunately, the smoothieboard ships with the necessary connectors, so it's just a matter of cutting the old wires, stripping, crimping, and inserting in the provided connector.
+Fortunately, the Smoothieboard ships with the necessary connectors, so it's just a matter of cutting the old wires, stripping, crimping, and inserting in the provided connector.

 To get an idea of Smoothieboard setup, you can see this diagram from Arthur Wolf (co-creator).
 It's the original in the picture, but you get the idea: lots of setup is required.
 ![Smoothieboard](https://live.staticflickr.com/7263/7832149516_76d367a105_b.jpg)